IOTGTechnology/IOTG-Technology/README.md

 - SWIPER **[License](https://github.com/nolimits4web/swiper/blob/master/LICENSE)**

 ## ⚠️ Important Note
-You can duplicate the IOTG Technology website design without any **Attributions** for personal or commercial projects, but anything given for the design we allow we would appreciate the little things
+You are free to duplicate the design of the IOTG Technology website for personal or commercial purposes without requiring attribution.
+However, we greatly appreciate any simple form of appreciation you can provide.

-You are not allowed to delete the license in some files that we provide // License in the JS Script section.You are also not allowed to sell and sell website designs without our permission
+Please note that you are not allowed to delete the license listed on some files, especially in the JS script section where we put the // MIT License sign.
+In addition, selling or trading this website design without our official permission is not permitted.

 ---
 ## Our Social Media